DominicMachado/DominicMachado.github.io/docs/clas-199-s24/assessment.md

 &nbsp;
 Attendance, reading, and active participation are essential to achieving our course goals.
 I expect everyone to be active and engaged contributors in class.
 This means that we all prepare fully ahead of time, and during class we work to facilitate and promote a stimulating conversation in which no single voice dominates, and all voices are heard.

-Further details on the commonplace book assignment and grading criteria can be found [here](https://dominicmachado.github.io/attendance-engagement-clas199-s24).
+Further details on the grading criteria for attendance and engagement can be found [here](https://dominicmachado.github.io/attendance-engagement-clas199-s24).

 [Back to top.](#top)